Lingua Franca

 Words and phrases used, devised or overheard during my negotiations in the entertainment business.
 I encourage colleagues to email me any new words or phrases not provided below.

-Ask Def.: the proposed term(s) or starting point in negotiations made by one side to the other.
+Ask Def.: The proposed term(s) or starting point in negotiations made by one side to the other.

 Chazer Def.: (Yiddish) literally, a pig but used to describe a greedy, overly aggressive person or exhibiting such behavior during negotiations.